-It was so fun making this water challah with Cookie at Aleeza’s house and having the honor of tasting her vegan treats (you’ll notice by the end of the video how I look almost tipsy off all the sugar !)
-This is a part II to our Passover cooking fun.
+It was so fun making this water challah with Cookie at Aleeza’s house and having the honor of tasting her vegan treats.
+(You’ll notice by the end of the video how I look almost tipsy off all the sugar !)
 In addition to Cookie being a baker who makes tasty cookies, she has a lively personality that makes cooking together super fun!

-When I was a little girl in Hebrew school we use to make the greatest challah bread ever.
-It was so delightful making it with other little kids and then getting to eat it, it was soo good.
-So you can imagine how excited I am to share this challah recipe with you since most of the time it’s made with egg.
+When I was a little girl in Hebrew school, we used to make the greatest challah bread ever.
+It was so delightful making it with other little kids and then getting to eat it — it was so good.
+So you can imagine how excited I am to share this vegan challah recipe with you since most of the time it’s made with egg.

 Take note that we made a huge batch, so please adjust the proportions as necessary.
 Also, in the video you will notice we did not use a food processor.
 However, Cookie has been making this water challah for years and is a pro- so we’re giving you a more simple way of making it.
 It was challenging for me to knead the dough since it’s so heavy!!
 Additionally, making the challah not stick while braiding it was super fun but definitely requires some practice so don’t be surprised if you find it tricky!

 Prep time: 2 hours | Cook time: 45 minutes | Makes: 10+ Loaves

 - 3/4 cup sugar (can use sucanat or agave nectar)

 - 4 tablespoons yeast (on opposite side of salt in processor)

 - 1 cup oil (grape seed or vegetable oil)

 - 5-6 cups water